Rutgers University Law Review: History

 In 2015 Rutgers School of Law–Newark and Rutgers School of Law–Camden announced a merger into a single law school with two campuses.
 Many of the existing specialty law journals on each campus would be retained after the merger, but it was decided to combine the two general law reviews into a single journal.

 The combined journal commenced operations in 2015, over a year before the formal merger of the law schools.
 The new Rutgers University Law Review retained the volume numbering from Rutgers Law Review, making the inaugural 2015 volume #67.
 The 2015 volume published six issues, three on each campus, but subsequent volumes are published five issues per year.

 Individual elements from the predecessor journals have been retained.
-For example, an annual issue on State Constitutional Law remains following in the tradition of the Journal, and an annual Symposium issue is published in the tradition of the original Review.
+For example, an annual issue on State Constitutional Law remains in the tradition of the Journal, and an annual Symposium issue is published in the tradition of the original Review.
 The Law Review has two Editor-in-Chief positions, each representing one of the two campuses.